Object Oriented Programming in JAVA

 • All methods in an interface are by-default public and abstract

-• Since the type is abstract , you cannot give them any defination/body -IDEALLY. but in newer versions of java this is possible
+• Since the type is abstract , you cannot give them any definition/body -IDEALLY. but in newer versions of java this is possible

-• Since you cannot reduce visibiliity and abstract default type is public, the overridden methods are also public and obviously same return type
+• Since you cannot reduce visibility and abstract default type is public, the overridden methods are also public and obviously same return type

 • multiple inheritance is not allowed in java , but you can implement multiple interfaces